unisonweb/unison/README.md

 $ stack build --fast --test && stack exec unison
 ```

-To run a local codebase-ui while building from source, you can use the `/dev-ui-install.sh` script.
-It will download the latest release of the codebase-ui and put it in the expected location for the unison executable created by `stack build`.
-When you start unison, you'll see a url where the codebase-ui is running.
+To run the Unison Local UI while building from source, you can use the `/dev-ui-install.sh` script.
+It will download the latest release of [unison-local-ui](https://github.com/unisonweb/unison-local-ui) and put it in the expected location for the unison executable created by `stack build`.
+When you start unison, you'll see a url where Unison Local UI is running.

 See [`development.markdown`](development.markdown) for a list of build commands you'll likely use during development.